27 die in road accidents on first Songkran travel day

 Mukdahan recorded the highest number of accidents at 11 and injuries at 12, while Bangkok had the most deaths at five.

-Motorcycles were involved in 84% of all accidents, with pickup trucks and sedan cars at 5% each.
+Motorcycles were involved in 84% of all accidents, with pickup trucks and cars at 5% each.

 Main roads accounted for about half of all accidents, and the period between 3pm and 6pm was the peak for accidents.